NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 ----------------------------

-We will be using some environment variables throughout this exercise to make sure that we use the same resource names and file paths wherever they are used.
+We will be using some environment variables throughout this exercise to make sure that we refer to the same resource names and file paths wherever they are used.
 Copy and paste the definitions below into your shell to define the variables before proceeding::

     WRF_IMAGE=ncar/iwrf:latest